helloKep/sec-championship-2025/README.md

 ## Author

-Built with Python, Flask, and Clingo ASP by [Your Name]
+Built with Python, Flask, and Clingo ASP by kep, with development help from [claude.ai](https://claude.ai)

 ## Acknowledgments